 Wikipedia hates promotion.

 Anything that can be considered advertising or promotional in tone will be removed from Wikipedia or given a badge of shame to note it as such.
 Out of all the guidelines in Wikipedia you can violate, writing in a promotional tone is one of the easiest.

-In fact, there are more than 20,000 articles in Wikipedia that have a promotional tone.
+In fact, as of April 2023 there are more than 25,000 articles in Wikipedia that have a promotional tone (an increase of 5,000+ articles since I originally wrote this article in 2019.
 You can’t miss them if you are browsing the site.
 Also, keep in mind that these are just the articles that are tagged as having promotion.
 There are likely 10 times that many that have not yet been tagged.

 You will often see these tags when a page is written like an advertisement, containing promotional tone.

 It can be difficult to write a Wikipedia page that doesn’t contain any type of promotional tone.

 Well, Wikipedia has a completely different writing style than most people are used to.
 Even simple copy that would not be considered promotional in the marketing world can be considered promotional by Wikipedia editors.

 Here is what Wikipedia says about promotional tone: